-Table 5 - Ground Manager Responsibilities Category Specific Responsibilities Risk Management Compliance Check the playing field and general conditions and complete the Marsh Match Day Checklist Guidance Note : The Ground Manager is responsible for regular checks of the playing field on matchday to ensure it remains safe and suitable to play on, and the checklist is to be redone anytime the Ground Manager considers there to be a change to the playing field that may impact the safety of Players and Officials (e.g. if raining heavily and the field becomes boggier throughout the day as more matches are played).
+Category Specific Responsibilities Risk Management Compliance Check the playing field and general conditions and complete the Marsh Match Day Checklist Guidance Note: The Ground Manager is responsible for regular checks of the playing field on matchday to ensure it remains safe and suitable to play on, and the checklist is to be redone anytime the Ground Manager considers there to be a change to the playing field that may impact the safety of Players and Officials (e.g. if raining heavily and the field becomes boggier throughout the day as more matches are played).
 Equipment & Ground Setup Ensure all equipment necessary for conducting a Match is available before the Match.
-For Junior Competitions on reduced field sizes, ensure the ground is set-up properly for each Match including: Adjusting the field size (e.g. with cones) to the specified size for the age group (see Rule 16.5.2); The movement and placement of goal posts and padding (where applicable); and Marking the interchange area (e.g. with cones).
+For Junior Competitions on reduced field sizes, ensure the ground is set-up properly for each Match including: • Adjusting the field size (e.g. with cones) to the specified size for the age group (see Rule 16.5.2); The movement and placement of goal posts and padding (where applicable); and Marking the interchange area (e.g. with cones).
 Ensure that both Teams are aware where the interchange area is.
-Rules & Laws Ensure the following are readily available (online or hardcopy) for all Matches: • the Rules; • the Laws of Australian Football; • the Policy Handbook ; and • the Management of Sport-Related Concussion in Australian Football.
-Timekeeping Ensure the availability of a competent timekeeper for each Match.
+Rules & Laws Ensure the following are readily available (online or hardcopy) for all Matches: • the Rules; • the Laws of Australian Football; the Laws of Australian Football;the Policy Handbook; and Timekeeping the Policy Handbook; and Timekeeping the Policy Handbook; and the Management of Sport-Related Concussion in Australian Football.
+Timekeeping Umpires the Policy Handbook; and the Management of Sport-Related Concussion in Australian Football.
+Ensure the availability of a competent timekeeper for each Match. the Policy Handbook; and the Management of Sport-Related Concussion in Australian Football.
+Ensure the availability of a competent timekeeper for each Match.
+Ensure timekeeping equipment and a back-up timer are available. the Policy Handbook; and the Management of Sport-Related Concussion in Australian Football.
+Ensure the availability of a competent timekeeper for each Match.
 Ensure timekeeping equipment and a back-up timer are available.
-Umpires Check the availability of field, goal and boundary Umpires.
+Check the availability of field, goal and boundary Umpires. the Policy Handbook; and the Management of Sport-Related Concussion in Australian Football.
+Ensure the availability of a competent timekeeper for each Match.
+Ensure timekeeping equipment and a back-up timer are available.
+Check the availability of field, goal and boundary Umpires.
 Provide Goal Umpires with flags and score cards.
-Ensure an Umpire Escort is available to conduct duties as detailed in Rule 9.4.3.
-Ensure water is provided for the field Umpires at each break.